Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 Principle
 ---------

-Principle is that the password file (the key to unlocking datasets) sits (in my case) on pfSense/Netgate device.
-Any SSH device will do
+Principle is that the password file (the key to unlocking datasets) sits (in my case) on a local pfSense/Netgate device.
+Any local SSH device would be suitable

 When unRaid starts up the password file is pulled onto the transiant /root folder by a script